The International Trade Blog Export Compliance

 As you can see, the correct HS number for importing this product into Germany is 6603.20.0000.

 While this umbrella frame simply has one choice, many products are complicated.
-In those cases, the Product Classification Wizard will give you multiple options to choose from since other countries’ customs agencies will use slightly different descriptions of the products.
+In those cases, the Product Classification Software will give you multiple options to choose from since other countries’ customs agencies will use slightly different descriptions of the products.
 With a few clicks, the product classification tool can take the headache out of the confusing rules of trade compliance.

 2. Your Importer Asks You to Use a Code You're Unsure Of